spring-io/dataflow.spring.io/content/documentation/pages/1-installation/2-cloudfoundry/1-cf-cli.md

 java -jar spring-cloud-dataflow-shell-{scdf-core-version}.jar
 ```

-Since the Data Flow Server and shell are not running on the same host, you can point the shell to the Data Flow server URL by using the `dataflow config server` command in Shell.
+Since the Data Flow Server and shell are not running on the same host, you can point the shell to the Data Flow server URL by using the `dataflow config server` command in the Shell:

 ```bash
 server-unknown:>dataflow config server https://<data-flow-server-route-in-cf>